Last Update: 11/15/19

 The Financial Times calls this a “denial sweep strategy” and today, after a federal investigation, Litton has been sold to Ocwen Financial and Goldman entered into a consent agreement (hand slap) with the federal government.
 Litton, as a company, is no more.

 These news stories aren’t a fluke and they are far from the only scandalous acts by banks to avoid home loan modifications.
-If you, as a Florida home owner, are frustrated and stressed in your attempts to negotiate a home loan modification, you are part of a very, very big club.
+If you, as a Florida home owner, are frustrated and stressed in your attempts to negotiate a home loan modification, you are not alone.

 Sure, not all the banks are doing illegal things like blatantly taking your applications and then denying them without any sort of review process.
 There are lots of Florida banks, however, that are getting close to the edge of that envelope, though: it’s very common for Florida loan modification lawyers and Florida real estate attorneys to hear and swap stories of: